Linnest2020/Vic3-mapdata-editor/docs/backend.md

 ## /debug `POST`

-If debug is false, make it true, vice versa
+Toggle the debug to make debug mode activated.